 There are two types of sunscreens, physical and chemical.

-Physical sunscreens: Physical sunscreens reflect or block the sun’s rays.
+Physical sunscreens: Physical sunscreens absorb but also reflect or block the sun's rays.
 There are two physical sunscreens: zinc oxide and titanium dioxide.
 Zinc oxide is the gentler of the two and offers superior sun protection.
 Physical sunscreens tend not to clog pores and stay effective all day long, no matter how long you are in the sun.
 However, products with physical sunscreens are drying to the skin, and due to the physical nature of zinc oxide and titanium dioxide, most brands go on white and leave the skin looking pale.

-Chemical sunscreens: Chemical sunscreens absorb the sun’s rays.
+Chemical sunscreens: Chemical sunscreens absorb the sun's rays.
 There are numerous chemical sunscreen ingredients on the market.
-They tend to have a less reliable record with acne-prone skin and must be judged product by product to determine whether they are safe to use.
+They tend to have a less reliable record with acne-prone skin and must be judged product-by-product to determine whether they are safe to use.
 Some chemical sunscreen products are perfectly safe for acne-prone skin, while others tend to break people out.
 Chemical sunscreens begin degrading once they are exposed to sunlight and are effective for 2 hours of sun exposure.
 However, they go on clear, and tend to be moisturizing.

 The term broad-spectrum applies to sunscreens which block both UVA and UVB rays.
 UVB rays are the rays responsible for tanning or burning the skin.
 Both UVA and UVB rays are responsible for skin damage, premature aging, and cancer.
 Both zinc oxide and titanium dioxide are broad-spectrum, with zinc oxide being the superior of the two.
 There are few fully effective UVA chemical sunscreens, with the notable exceptions of Avobenzone and Ecamsule, which provide full UVA support.

-SPF (Sun Protection Factor) number
+SPF (Sun Protection Factor) Number

 The SPF number on a sunscreen refers to only UVB blocking.
 The higher the number, the longer you can stay in the sun without burning.
 The SPF number is a multiplier.
 If you normally burn in 30 minutes, an SPF of 2 will allow you to stay in the sun for 60 minutes without burning.
 An SPF of 3 will allow you to stay in the sun for 90 minutes, an SPF of 4 for 2 hours, and so on.
 An SPF of 15 would take this time up to 7 ½ hours.